How Language Began

 Daniel L. Everett

-(Due out in Spring 2017, published in the USA by Liveright (WW Norton) and in the UK by Profile Books.)
+(Due out in Fall 2017, published in the USA by Liveright (WW Norton) and in the UK by Profile Books.)
 What follows is the catalog copy:

 In this definitive history of mankind’s most incredible creation, a pioneering linguist masterfully traces the evolution of language across 60,000 generations